jitesoft/php-container/README.md

 There are some requirements before it will be able to do this though:

 1. The parameter need to be typehinted.
-2. The parameter need to be possible to resolve in the container.
+2. The parameter need to be possible to resolve in the container or be possible to creat without constructor.

-If the container can not resolve the parameter, it will throw an exception.
-But following the above two requirements, this should not happen.
+If the container can not resolve the parameter, it will throw an exception, but following the above two requirements, this should not happen.

 ```php
 class ClassA {}